 - all veterinary treatment notes and invoices from a board-certified practicing veterinarian

 - a timeline of expected care if additional treatment is needed

 - any photos, additional receipts, and other relevant documents

-Please note, we may require you to communicate your concerns to Animal Control.
+Please note, we may require you to communicate your concerns to the relevant local authority.